 Cleveland Botanical Garden, Cleveland

-The Cleveland Botanical Garden was founded in 1930 as the Garden Center of Greater Cleveland.
-It was the first such organization in an American city.
-Originally housed in a converted boathouse on Wade Park Lagoon, the center served as a horticultural library, offering classes and workshops for gardeners and spearheading beautification projects in the community.
-In 1966, having outgrown its original home, the Garden Center moved to its present location in University Circle, the site of the old Cleveland Zoo.
+The Cleveland Botanical Garden, originally established in 1930 as the Garden Center of Greater Cleveland, was the first of its kind in an American city.
+Initially located in a converted boathouse on Wade Park Lagoon, the Garden Center served as a horticultural library, offered gardening workshops, and led beautification projects throughout the community.
+By 1966, having outgrown its original location, it moved to its current site in University Circle, which was once home to the Cleveland Zoo.
+The remnants of the zoo’s old bear pit can still be seen in the Ohio Woodland Garden, serving as a reminder of the garden’s evolving history.

-The centerpiece of the $50 million 2003 expansion is The Eleanor Armstrong Smith Glasshouse, a 17,000 square foot (1,700 m²) conservatory home to plant and animal life from two separate biomes, the spiny desert of Madagascar and the cloud forest of Costa Rica.
-They feature over 350 species of plants and 50 species of animals, including hundreds of butterflies.
+The highlight of the 2003 expansion is the Eleanor Armstrong Smith Glasshouse, a stunning 17,000-square-foot conservatory that recreates two distinct biomes: the spiny desert of Madagascar and the cloud forest of Costa Rica.
+These biomes showcase over 350 plant species and 50 animal species, including hundreds of vibrant butterflies.

-There are also 10 acres (40,000 m2) of gardens, including the award-winning Hershey Children's Garden (the first children's garden in Ohio), the Elizabeth and Nona Evans Restorative Garden, the David and Paula Swetland Topiary Garden, the Western Reserve Herb Society Garden, the Japanese Garden, the Sears-Swetland Rose Garden, the Ohio Woodland, the C.K.
-"Pat" Patrick Perennial Border, and the public Campsey-Stauffer Gateway Garden.
+Beyond the Glasshouse, the garden’s 10-acre grounds feature a diverse array of themed gardens, such as the award-winning Hershey Children’s Garden, the first children’s garden in Ohio, and the Elizabeth and Nona Evans Restorative Garden.
+Other notable areas include the David and Paula Swetland Topiary Garden, the Western Reserve Herb Society Garden, the Japanese Garden, the Sears-Swetland Rose Garden, the C.K.
+"Pat" Patrick Perennial Border, and the Campsey-Stauffer Gateway Garden.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Cleveland.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.